Blue Cave, Puzzle Museum day ferry from Kaş Turkey to Kastellorizo Greece

 May 2, 2026

 Today we took a 30 min ferry to Kastellorizo Greece for the day.
 We hadn't anticipated the 2 hrs to be processed 4 times through passport control.
 If you go, probably worth your time to be early to be closer to the front of the line.
+If you don't have ESS, EU's Entry/Exit System that replaces manual passport stamping with digital facial scans and fingerprints it takes longer to enter the island.

 In the morning's brilliant sunshine and we paid E15 each and only two of us in the boat with Captain Stavros to the Blue Cave.